How Much Does It Cost to Start a Moving Company?

 Franchise or Affiliation Fees

 Stepping into an established brand’s shoes might sound enticing.
-Franchises offer name recognition, established processes, and marketing support.
+What you need to know about franchises offer name recognition, established processes, and marketing support.
 However, they come with a price.
 Initial fees for joining a well-known moving franchise can range anywhere from $10,000 to $1,000,000.
 On top of this hefty upfront cost, there are often monthly royalties or percentages of revenue that you’ll owe to the parent company.
 While the costs are high, for many, the built-in reputation and support systems of a franchise can be worth the investment.

 Extended Services